 Matt: Tell us about why you chose the location that you’re in and how that all plays into this.

 Eric: Well I didn’t have a helicopter at the time.
 The concept of taking a helicopter to work was appealing, but I think they closed the helipad since that accident.
 It was a tragic accident, I feel bad.
 I don’t know that they ever resolved exactly what happened but they did have a helicopter that was taking off from the roof of the building and for those of you who don’t know where we’re at we’re in the Como Plaza building here in Seattle, Washington.
 It’s the same building as the hospital in Grey’s Anatomy.
-I don’t watch Grey’s Anatomy but if you do that’s the building I work in.
+I don’t how to get free chips for doubledown casino Grey’s Anatomy but if you do that’s the building I work in.

 The helicopter was taking off and I think it snagged a cable or something and unfortunately the pilot lost control, crashed into the street, crashed into a pickup truck, killed two people.
 Most of our staff was out of the area and away at the time it happened and so we were fortunate.